agnyp/git-clean-branches/README.md

 ## Usage

 The script does nothing without you explicitly giving the command.
-If you just press _Enter_ all the time, no change will be made.
+If you just press _Enter_ all the time, no changes will be made.
+And you can quit it at any time using the usual CTRL-C.

 After first question for fetching from origin, you can press `?` for HELP.